cpp-toolbox/meta_utils/README.md

 - Add support for recursive custom types, eg a class that contains a vector of itself.
 - Add ability to take the union or intersection of classes.
 - Add ability to autogenerate constructors.
+- Add ability to extract classes or structs into an external file
+- Add ability to extract code into a function
 - class decorators: https://chatgpt.com/share/6906f0e6-a12c-8007-b366-b496531a8b71

 ## Gotchas